-- Nature Based1;
+- Nature Based Solutions / Based on the deliberately use of ecosystems and the services they provide?

 - Areal Footprint;

 - Carbon Footprint;

 - Resource Footprint;

 - Footprint on the services provided by natural Ecosystems.

-3.3.2 Environmental Impact
+4.3.2 Environmental Impact

 The construction, implementation, and/or application of an innovation may directly affect the environmental quality by emitting or releasing pollutions.
 Environmental quality is a set of properties and characteristics of the environment (water, soil and air).
 It forms a measure of the condition of the environment.
 Pollution can be defined as the addition of any substance (solid, liquid, or gas) or any form of energy (such as heat, sound, or radioactivity) to the environment at a rate faster than it can be dispersed, diluted, decomposed, recycled, or stored in some harmless form.